 Between my husband’s work engagements and a ton of doctor appointments between us, it is very important to keep a family calendar.

 We currently use the iCloud calendar to keep our appointments straight.

 My husband and I can see all of our appointments.
 This helps me to know if I should expect my husband for dinner or if he has a work dinner.
 He can also see if I have a doctor’s appointment or if our son does.
 If he thinks I need help, he can schedule time off or work a half-day to help me with appointments.

 4. An additional notepad on the refrigerator

-I make sure I have an extra notepad around for just in case.
+I make sure I have an extra notepad around just in case.
 I use it to write down notes for a phone call if needed.
-But most often I use it to write down things we need from the store.
+But I often use it to write down things we need from the store.

 While I love all of the pretty and expensive notepads, I go through them quickly.
-Instead of dropping a lot of money on one, I like to stock up at Target.
-In their Dollar Spot section, they often have a variety of pads ranging from $1-3 in price.
+Instead of dropping a lot of money on one, I like to stock up at Target or TJMaxx.

-Now that I have shared some of my easy tips to help organize your week, I’d love to hear about some of your hacks!
+Now that I have shared some of my easy tips to help organize your week, I’d love to hear about your hacks!
 Feel free to leave a comment with your favorite hack.

-If you liked this post, check out: 7 Things To Do On Sunday To Prepare For The Week
+If you liked this post about how to organize your week, check out: 7 Things To Do On Sunday To Prepare For The Week